Nictiz/HL7-mappings/ada_2_fhir/ketenzorg/3.0.2/beschikbaarstellen/README.txt

 * HL7-123 Normalize-space() on Address, Name and Contact parts.
 FHIR does not allow leading or trailing spaces
 * HL7-123 NarrativeGenerator will use div instead of br tags to avoid conversion to JSON issues in some reference frameworks
 * NarrativeGenerator
-  * Replaced table.caption.div with equivalent span style="diplay: block;"
+  * Replaced table.caption.div with equivalent span style="display: block;"
   * Fixed separator usage when calling DoDT
   * Fixed Observation.comment - used wrong datatype and would thus not be rendered
   * Add support for Observation.specimen and Observation.issued